Environmentally relevant activities

 - prescribed ERAs

-Prescribed ERAs are industrial or intensive agricultural activities that have potential environmental risks.
+Prescribed ERAs are industrial or some intensive agricultural activities that have potential environmental risks.
 Examples include chemical manufacturing, sewage treatment, cement manufacturing and poultry farming.
-These activities are listed in schedule 2 of the Environmental Protection Regulation 2008.
+These activities are listed in schedule 2 of the Environmental Protection Regulation 2019.

 Higher risk ERAs are treated differently from lower risk ERAs.
 The administering authority will use 'operational thresholds' to determine the risks of your ERA, and your annual fees.